Shpzdsh/test-app-for-selectel/README.md

 The application consists of two pages:
--**Main page** — a page with a button to go to the second page -**Second page**- — a list of items with a checkbox, a count of the selected items and their total value
+-**Main page** — a page with a button to go to the second page -**Second page** — a list of items with a checkbox, a count of the selected items and their total value

 ## Technology stack